Tight Quantum Lower Bound for Approximate Counting with Quantum States: Preliminaries on Representation Theory

 \begin{prp} Assume $X$ and $Y$ are two sets with group action of $G$ defined on them.
-A linear operator $A\colon \bR^Y\to \bR^X$ is a $G$-morphism if and only if $A\elem[x,y] = A\elem[g(x), g(y)]$ for all $x\in X$, $y\in Y$, and $g\in G$. \end{prp}
+A linear operator $A\colon \bC^Y\to \bC^X$ is a $G$-morphism if and only if $A\elem[x,y] = A\elem[g(x), g(y)]$ for all $x\in X$, $y\in Y$, and $g\in G$. \end{prp}

-A $G$-module is called \emph{irreducible} (or just irrep for irreducible representation) if it does not contain a non-trivial $G$-submodule.
-Schur's Lemma in an essential result in representation theory, stated as follows. \begin{lem}[Schur's Lemma] Assume $\theta\colon \cV\to \cW$ is a morphism between two irreducible $G$-modules $\cV$ and $\cW$.
-Then, $\theta=0$ if $\cV$ and $\cW$ are non-isomorphic, otherwise, $\theta$ is uniquely determined up to a scalar multiplier. \end{lem}
+A $G$-module is called \emph{irreducible} (or irrep) if it does not contain a non-trivial $G$-submodule.
+Schur's Lemma is an essential result in representation theory, stated as follows. \begin{lem}[Schur's Lemma] Assume $\theta\colon \cV\to \cW$ is a morphism between two irreducible $G$-modules $\cV$ and $\cW$.
+If $\cV$ and $\cW$ are non-isomorphic, then $\theta=0$.
+Otherwise, $\theta$ is uniquely determined up to a scalar multiplier. \end{lem}

-In the latter case of the above lemma, $\theta$ is obviously an isomorphism between $\cV$ and $\cW$.
-Moreover, if we scale it so that $\theta$ has norm 1 as a linear operator, then $\theta$ becomes an isometry.
-In the real case, it is defined up a $\pm1$-sign.
-We call such an isometric isomorphism between two instances of the same irrep a \emph{transporter}.

-Schur's lemma has a number of important consequences.
-First, non-isomorphic irreps in a fixed $G$-module $\cV$ are orthogonal (with respect to the $G$-invariant inner product).
-For any $G$-module $\cV$, one can define its \emph{canonical} decomposition into the direct sum of \emph{isotypic} subspaces, each spanned by all the copies of a fixed irrep in $\cV$.
-A $G$-module is said to be \emph{multiplicity-free} if all its isotypic subspaces are isomorphic to the corresponding irreps.
+In other words, the second part of the above lemma states that $\Hom_G(\cV, \cV)\cong \bC$ for irreducible $\cV$.
+Let us note that while the first part holds for any base field, for the second part it is essential that the base field $\bC$ is algebraically closed.

+Schur's Lemma has a large number of consequences.
+First, on an irrep $\cV$, there is only one, up to a scalar multiplier, $G$-invariant inner product.
+Hence, any isomorphism between two irreducible $G$-modules is an isometry times a scalar.
+Second, if $\cM$ is a $G$-module, and $\cV$ and $\cW$ are two its non-isomorphic irreducible submodules, then $\cV$ and $\cW$ are orthogonal as subspaces.

+Let $\cV$ be an irrep.
+A submodule of $\cM$ isomorphic to $\cV$ is called a \emph{copy} of $\cV$ in $\cM$.
+The dimension of $\Hom_G(\cV,\cM)$ is known as the \emph{multiplicity} of $\cV$ in $\cM$.
+It is equal to the number of pairwise orthogonal copies of $\cV$ that can be embedded in $\cM$.